vimtaai/mdss/README.md

 ./node_modules/.bin/mdss build
 ```

-If you are using **MDSS** as an installed NPM package it is recommended to create your own scripts for your common build tasks.
+If you are using **MDSS** as an installed NPM package it is recommended to create your own NPM scripts for your common build tasks.

 ```json
 {